DataBiosphere/leonardo/automation/README.md

 ## Set Up

 For Azure tests:
-	Create a new [BEE](https://broadworkbench.atlassian.net/wiki/spaces/IA/pages/2839576631/How+to+BEE) with the `rawls-e2e-azure-tests` template
+- Create a new [BEE](https://broadworkbench.atlassian.net/wiki/spaces/IA/pages/2839576631/How+to+BEE) with the `swatomation` template
+- Create a new billing project on you BEE
+- Create a new workspace
+- Find the appropriate comment in `beforeAll` within `AzureBillingBeforeAndAfter` to override the billing project
+- Find the appropriate comment in `withRawlsWorkspace` to override the workspace

 Run this command on the VPN to generate you `application.conf` file
 ```bash